zealouswebcraftcms/order-on-whatsapp/README.md

 ```twig
 {% hook 'whatsapp-order-checkout-button' %}
 ```
-You can place this one line code above the end form tag on the checkout page.
+You can place this one line code above the ending of form tag on the checkout page.